What Does Tubeless Ready Means?

 Examples of wheelsets without rim holes

-While all these wheelsets are without rim holes, they will work with Tubeless Ready tires.
+While all these wheelsets are without rim holes, they will also work with Tubeless Ready tires.

-Genuine tubeless tires (which are very rare for road bikes nowadays) are heavier than their clincher and Tubeless Ready siblings because of the bead design and thicker and heavier sidewalls.
+Genuine tubeless tires (rare for road bikes nowadays) are heavier than their clincher and Tubeless Ready siblings because of the bead design and thicker and heavier sidewalls.

-Should you go for Tubeless Ready or Tubeless tires?
+Should I go for Tubeless Ready or Tubeless tires?

 There isn’t much choice here.
 All new tubeless tires on the market today are Tubeless Ready.